Spring Intern

 What's in it for you

 This is an unpaid position, but applicants are permitted to accept external funding from other sources.
-The Commission is an equal-opportunity employer and welcomes applicants with strong work ethic who can work both independently and as part of a team.
+The Commission is an equal-opportunity employer that welcomes applicants with strong work ethic and ability to work both independently and as part of a team.